noweder/Terraform/terraform-aws/README.md

 To check the running container/s, run `kubectl get pods`

 To access the nginx web server, copy the `load_balancer_endpoint` value and run it into your web browser.
-You should get the nginx welcoming back!
+You should get the nginx welcoming page!